adhiluphanna/deliciousrecipeh/content/post/688-steps-to-prepare-quick-tandoori-lamb-chops.md

 ##### Instructions to make Tandoori Lamb Chops:

 1. At first clean and wash Lamb chops properly.Then take a bowl pour the lamb chops in to it.
-1. Add Hung curd &amp; all the spices accordingly (Red chili Powder,Turmeric powder,Shan fried chops Masala,Black pepper powder)in to the bowl.
+1. Add Hung curd & all the spices accordingly (Red chili Powder,Turmeric powder,Shan fried chops Masala,Black pepper powder)in to the bowl.
-1. Add Ginger &amp; Garlic paste,Lemon juice &amp; add salt as per your taste.
+1. Add Ginger & Garlic paste,Lemon juice & add salt as per your taste.
 1. Add oil and mix well all the ingredients together until coated properly. - Cover the Bowl and keep it in refrigerator for over night or at least 2-3 hours.
-1. Take out the marinated Lamb chops from refrigerator.Heat little oil in a Fry pan place all the Lamb chops on the Fry pan &amp; saute them on low to medium heat.Keep turning the lamb chops and fry each side evenly until cooked properly.
+1. Take out the marinated Lamb chops from refrigerator.Heat little oil in a Fry pan place all the Lamb chops on the Fry pan & saute them on low to medium heat.Keep turning the lamb chops and fry each side evenly until cooked properly.
-1. When all the sides of the lamb chops cooked well turn off the flame &amp; serve it hot with Onion Cucumber salads.
+1. When all the sides of the lamb chops cooked well turn off the flame & serve it hot with Onion Cucumber salads.